Apply to Be a Model PLC

 Evidence of a Commitment to Learning for All Students

-Teachers work in collaborative teams to build shared knowledge regarding state standards, district curriculum guides, the content and format of high-stakes assessments, and the expectations of teachers at the next level to clarify the essential knowledge and skills all students must acquire to advance.
+Teachers work in collaborative teams to build shared knowledge regarding national, state or provincial standards, district curriculum guides, the content and format of high-stakes assessments, and the expectations of teachers at the next level to clarify the essential knowledge and skills all students must acquire to advance.

 The school has a process for carefully monitoring each student's learning on an ongoing basis.
 This frequent monitoring of student learning includes common assessments created by the collaborative team of teachers responsible for the same group of students.